PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Technical Approach

-To reduce computational requirements, we use a latent diffusion model \cite{NEURIPS2021_701d8045,rombach2022high} that maps the data into a latent space, $\latent = \text{E}(\image)$, with reduced dimensionality.
-The diffusion model is learned in the latent space, and data is decoded back to image space via the decoder, $\image = \text{D}(\latent)$.
+To reduce computational requirements, we use a latent diffusion model \cite{NEURIPS2021_701d8045,rombach2022high} that first maps the data into a latent space with reduced dimensionality, before the diffusion model is applied.
 For our application, the autoencoder is fully convolutional to preserve the spatial structure of images.

-\definecolor{ultramarine}{RGB}{0,32,96} \definecolor{tagreen}{RGB}{102,204,0} \definecolor{tagreent}{RGB}{92,194,0} \definecolor{tadblue}{RGB}{1,11,154} \definecolor{talblue}{RGB}{212,225,245} \definecolor{taorange}{RGB}{250,128,4} \definecolor{taoranget}{RGB}{240,120,0}
+\definecolor{ultramarine}{RGB}{0,32,96} \definecolor{tagreen}{RGB}{102,204,0} \definecolor{tagreent}{RGB}{92,194,0} \definecolor{tadblue}{RGB}{1,11,154} \definecolor{talblue}{RGB}{82, 139, 224} \definecolor{taorange}{RGB}{250,128,4} \definecolor{taoranget}{RGB}{240,120,0}